 Juliette Magill Kinzie Gordon (nicknamed "Daisy") was born on October 31, 1860, the second of six children.
 Her parents were Eleanor Kinzie Gordon of Chicago, Illinois, and William W. Gordon of Savannah, Georgia.
 Daisy was raised in a prominent Savannah family that believed in community service, education, and being good neighbors, but they also enslaved people to work in their household and businesses, including children.
 When the Civil War began in 1861, her father fought for the Confederacy.
 Her mother's Illinois relatives fought for the United States.
 When Daisy was four years old, the end of the Civil War brought freedom for enslaved people in the United States.
 These are hard things to think about, but they are part of Juliette Gordon Low’s story.

-Daisy was a sensitive, curious, and adventurous girl known for her sense of humor, compassion, and concern for others.
+Daisy was a sensitive, curious, and adventurous girl known for her sense of humor, creativity, and concern for others.
 She was interested in animals, nature, sports, and the arts.
-Summers were spent in north Georgia with her siblings and many cousins, swimming in the Etowah River, climbing trees, and playing make-believe.
-Daisy showed a talent for gathering children for organized fun, writing and directing plays with her siblings and cousins as actors, and devising games and projects.
+Daisy’s childhood was marked by frequent illnesses including meningitis, malaria, and chronic ear infections.
+Summers were spent in north Georgia with her brothers and sisters and many cousins swimming in the Etowah River, climbing trees, and playing make-believe.
+Daisy was often the ringleader for their adventures.
+She made up games, started a service club with her friends, and even wrote and directed plays that she performed with her siblings and cousins.

-Despite this initial setback, Daisy became a popular hostess among her husband’s society friends in England and Scotland.
-Daisy’s husband enjoyed the high life, and she entered into a life of hunting parties, society dances, and presentations at court.
-Although most of her married life was spent in England, Daisy returned often to the United States to connect with friends and family members—and also to find support during what ultimately proved to be an unhappy marriage, ended by Billow’s death in 1905.
+Juliette became a popular hostess among her husband’s society friends in England and Scotland.
+Her life was filled with hunting parties, society dances, and royal court visits.
+Although most of her married life was spent in England, Juliette returned often to the United States to connect with friends and family.
+These visits gave her support and comfort as she struggled with an increasingly unhappy marriage.